-To ensure independence of the function, the Internal Audit Manager reports to the Executive Chairman (together with the Chief Legal Officer, Australian Resorts, as an alternate).
-Further, each Internal Audit Manager periodically meets with members of the relevant operating subsidiary's Board throughout the year.
+To ensure independence of the function, the head of the Internal Audit department reports to the CEO - Australian Resorts.
+Further, the head of the department periodically meets with members of the relevant operating subsidiary's Board throughout the year.

 As a holding company, Crown does not have a separate internal audit function, however its accounts are subject to third party independent audit.